armandpost/Processing-3DGlobe-TrumpTweets/README.md

 Data that consisted of major cities and their Latitude and Longitude were found at http://simplemaps.com/data/world-cities.
 A csv was downloaded from there and displayed on the globe.

-Another theme that was being explore was to somehow integrate tweets from Donald Trump.
+Another theme that was being explored was to somehow integrate tweets from Donald Trump.
 Some interaction was built in by obtaining a csv of tweets from http://www.trumptwitterarchive.com/archive.
 Press T to make the Donald Trump twitter bird tweet.
 X, Y, or Z resumes the earth's rotation.